MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 If the Buyer wishes to subscribe to 2 different types of events, there are 2 possible syntax variants:

-- `eventType=productOfferingCreateEvent,productOfferingStatusChangeEvent` or
+- `eventType=productOfferingCreateEvent,productOfferingStateChangeEvent` or
-- `eventType=productOfferingCreateEvent&eventType=productOfferingStatusChangeEvent`
+- `eventType=productOfferingCreateEvent&eventType=productOfferingStateChangeEvent`

 **Description:** This class is used to register for Notifications.